(Added at v2.1)

 - Click the operators drop-down arrow and choose an operator from the list.

-- If you want to compare the value in one field versus the value in another field, choose Field in the setting, click the drop-down arrow, and choose the field for your expression.
+- To compare the value in one field to the value in another field, choose Field in the settings, click the drop-down arrow, and choose the field for your expression.

 - To filter based on a specific value in the field, choose Unique in the settings to retrieve a dynamic list of values from the layer, or choose Unique (predefined) to predefine a static list of values.
-It also allows you to dynamically show the values based on the previous expressions or all other expressions regardless their orders.
-Enter information about the value in the Prompt field and a hint in the Hint field, and select how the values are listed.
+It also allows you to dynamically show the values based on the previous expressions or all other expressions regardless of their order.
+Provide information about the value in the Prompt field and a hint in the Hint field, and select how the values are listed.

 Unique value filters require a 10.1 or later map service layer.
 The Unique option does not appear if you are creating a filter on a 10.0 or earlier service layer.